 Dare To Dream...
 Eurovision Song Contest: Israel 2019

 2019s Eurovision Song Contest Grand Final touched down, Netta landed her own jumbo jet and Dana International brought back 'Diva!'
 After a hiatus I decided to watch this grand final after I discovered Netta's winning song for Israel, 'Toy' reignited my Eurovision passion!
-Tel Aviv showcased its many sights, previous singers and even Madonna!
-I'm back in the ESC motion!
+Tel Aviv had me back in the Eurovision groove for certain!
+Even Madonna & Quavo were ready to perform!

-It had been a few years since I last indulged in the campery and political in-correctness of the Eurovision Song Contest until I found out who won the 2018 grand final in Lisbon, Portugal!
+It had been a few years since I had last indulged in the camp and political in-correctness of the Eurovision Song Contest until I found out who won the 2018 grand final in Lisbon, Portugal!
 Netta's show-stopping hit had me hooked back onto Eurovision and funnily enough I was contemplating Tel Aviv and Jerusalem as my summer holiday choices!
 As momentum grew, the evening arrived for the grand final but being in China meant I had to watch after finding out what entry won, nevertheless the blessing that's 'YouTube' definitely helped me out!
 2016s contest in Stockholm, Sweden had been my last dabble with Eurovision, but since the show isn't broadcasted in China nor I don't have a television.
 Netta's powerful and catchy beats brought me back into the ESC fold, bringing some kitsch and crazy Eurovision culture back into my life and yes those gimmicks!
 Yes, I expected the political statements and the UK finishing last!
 Come on, UK!
+Seriously, we are still in the competition?
+Yes, let's carry on!
+I love Europe's Song Contest!

-I didn't watch the semi final shows but I managed to catch a glimpse of Dana International's tribute to Tel Aviv's show and Netta's amped up version of her winning song, both performers brought their own Eurovision flare!
+I didn't watch the semi final shows but I managed to catch a glimpse of Dana International's tribute to Tel Aviv's show and Netta's amped up version of her winning song, both performers brought their own Israeli Eurovision flare!
 A few days later after the final had initially aired, I waited patiently for the full version to become available on 'YouTube'.
 Touching down into the Tel Aviv Expo, Netta brought in a plane full of participants for the grand final.
 The beginning of the show signified the tone of the event, Israel was cleverly marketed throughout, its prime beauty spots were showcased in such effortless ways their tourism campaign was on point!
 The best thing about Eurovision for me is that its a show without room for prejudice, embracing the fabulous and crazy sides of music today!
 I'm a lover of flags and especially the rainbow flag could be seen in the audience, flying for Europe to show the world that we own the Eurovision Song Contest!
 I'm never taking another hiatus again!
-No, no!
+No, I will be watching in 2020 for sure!
+Done!

 Malta kicked off the show with their colour changing 'Chameleon' number that exuded the sound of todays modern pop music.
 I was perplexed by Albania's dramatic performance, it wasn't my cup of tea or coffee.
 Whereas, Czech Republic's Lake Malawi bounced around with their 'Friend of a friend of a friend' catchy beat!
 Germany's sister style duo was definitely a live vocal, it really wasn't my Eurovision vibe.
 Russia's masculine talent posed as some serious 'eye candy', good song and use of LED screens but looks won that performance for me!
 Jean Paul Gautier was in the house!
 Denmark's call to not get 'too political' sent me to sleep.
 San Marino was a 'Na Na' no!
-North Macedonia's debut entry sine their 'FYR' days, it was a powerful performance, I couldn't help thinking it had a few shady remarks towards their neighbour, Greece?
+North Macedonia's debut entry since their departure from those 'FYR' days, it was a powerful performance.
+North Macedonia, were you trying to shade your Grecian neighbour?
+Those remarks were definitely towards their neighbour, Greece!
 Usually upbeat, Sweden's song was soulful, for that it did the IKEA nation proud!
+IKEA?
+I meant to say ABBA!

 The interval kicked in with a big change, Conchita Wurst entered the stage but she was a little bit dressed down!
 Switching up songs Wurst took a chance on Sweden's 'Heroes' by 'Mans Zelmerlöw'.
 A few other switched up songs were performed until a Eurovision favourite of mine returned to the stage, Verka Serduchka!
 Ukraine's previous entrant smashed 'Netta's' own song 'Toy', it was by far the best choice!
 Gali Atari who won the competition in 1979 in Israel for Israel brought the entrants together with her song, 'Hallelujah'.
 Madonna, the Queen of Pop made a short appearance!
 Music truly makes the people together, yeah!
 Taking things towards a more Arabic feel, Israel's own 'Idan Raichel Project' conducted such beautiful performance, consisting of live vocals and full orchestra.
 My reasons for choosing Israel for my 2020 summer holiday were definitely cemented after hearing such lovely music! לך, ישראל!
-Go!
+It was a perfect celebration of Eurovision's iconic performers with a blend of Israeli flare!
+Let's ring back Verka every year!

 Thank You, Europe!